-How We Deploy Computer Vision in Bronzeville
+How We Build Computer Vision in Bronzeville

 We work with existing camera systems or install purpose-built sensors.
 For Bronzeville retail and service businesses, we deploy foot traffic counters and customer flow analytics.
 For property managers and developers, we provide condition monitoring, occupancy tracking, and access management.
 For community organizations, we build traffic analysis tools that inform neighborhood planning decisions.
 Every deployment begins with a site assessment to understand your specific monitoring goals, existing infrastructure, and the data outputs that would be most useful for your operations and decision-making.